 What Being Filmed Taught Me About Showing Up

-We often get the most nervous when we assume all eyes are on us, watching our every move.
+We often feel the most nervous when we assume all eyes are on us, watching our every move.
 But that’s rarely the case.
 There’s actually a name for this: the spotlight effect — a psychological tendency to overestimate how much attention others are paying to us.
-In reality, whether it’s colleagues in a presentation or a packed room, most people are more focused on their own thoughts and reactions than on our perceived flaws.

 Let’s be honest, most of us don’t love how we look on camera.
 But for me, the anxiety ran deeper.
 I was consumed by the thought of how much more visible my facial paralysis would be on film.
-It sent me into a physical reaction of sweaty palms, a racing heart and a voice that struggled to stay steady.
-During that first workshop, I found myself disconnected from the message.
-I wasn’t focused on the impact and instead, only on how others might perceive me when the video was released.
+My body reacted instantly — sweaty palms, a racing heart, and a voice that struggled to stay steady.

-Reframing a problem means looking at it from a new angle and shifting your focus from what’s going wrong to what you can learn, change or do differently.
-But it can also mean changing the meaning you give to a situation.
-That shift in perspective can change how you feel entirely and the experience you’ll have.
-In this case, reframing meant recognising that being filmed wasn’t about being exposed.
-It was about being seen as someone with lived experience, insight, and something valuable to share because of what I’d been through.
+Reframing a problem means looking at it from a new angle and shifting your focus from what’s going wrong to what you can learn, change, or do differently.
+It can also mean changing the meaning you give to a situation.
+That shift in perspective can transform how you feel and the experience you’ll have.

 It reminded me how much we miss out on when we let fear of being seen stop us from showing up.